Lombard Bank

 Sustainable Finance Disclosure Regulation

-LOMBARD BANK MALTA P.L.C. (the “Bank”) falls within scope of Regulation (EU) 2019/2088 of the European Parliament of the Council of 27 November 2019 on sustainability-related disclosures in the financial services sector (the Sustainable Finance Disclosure Regulation or SFDR), which will come into force on the 10th March, 2021 requiring financial market participants and financial advisors, including the Bank, to make certain sustainability-related disclosures to end investors.
+LOMBARD BANK MALTA P.L.C. (the “Bank”) falls within scope of Regulation (EU) 2019/2088 of the European Parliament of the Council of 27 November 2019 on sustainability-related disclosures in the financial services sector (the Sustainable Finance Disclosure Regulation or SFDR), effective 10th March 2021, requiring financial market participants and financial advisors, including the Bank, to make certain pre-contractual and ongoing disclosures to end investors.

 Sustainability Risk Policy

-In line with the requirements imposed on in-scope financial market participants and financial advisors, the Bank has formulated its Sustainability Risk Policy outlining the approach that the Bank will take to integrating environmental, social and corporate governance (ESG) considerations into its discretionary management and advisory processes by assessing not only all relevant financial risks but also relevant sustainability risks, with a view to mitigating risks and enhancing returns over the medium to long-term.
+1) environmental, social and governance (“ESG”) considerations into its discretionary management and advisory processes by assessing not only all relevant financial risks but also relevant sustainability risks, with a view to identifying, mitigating, managing and reporting on Sustainability Risks[i] whilst enhancing returns over the medium to long-term.

 1) ESG integration